seanmcbroom/jellyfin-discord-webhooks/README.md

 ### Webhook Plugin

-To use these templates you will need to have the Jellyfin discord webhooks plugin installed.
+To use these templates you will need to have the Jellyfin webhooks plugin installed.

 ### How to enable a notification

-- Navigate to the system notifications in the Jellyfin dashboard for the template you want to use
+- Navigate to the system notifications in the Jellyfin dashboard
-- Enable the notification and set it to only send to one admin account (otherwise you may get double notifications)
+- Enable the notifications for the webhooks you want to use, and set it to only send to one admin account (otherwise you may get double notifications)
-- Setup a discord webhook in the webhooks plugin
+- Setup a Discord webhook in the webhooks plugin

+### Create a new webhook

+In the plugins tab, click on the webhooks plugin and create a new Discord webhook.
+Copy the template into the template section, don't forget to add the Server URL and other information.
+You will need to create a new webhook for each notification.

 ### Notification Type Key